-A book titled “Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe“, published in the USA, has stirred up the Internet, because it contained a notion that life does not end when the body dies, and it can last forever.
+A book titled “Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe“, published in the USA, has stirred up the Internet because of the notion that life does not end when the body dies and can last forever.

 Beyond time and space

 Lanza is an expert in regenerative medicine and a scientific director at Advanced Cell Technology Company.
 While he is known for his extensive research on stem cells, he was also famous for several successful experiments on cloning endangered animal species.